USDA-ARS-NWRC/smrf/docs/configuration.rst

    Location to put the files

 variables
-   Comma seperated list of variables to output
+   Comma separated list of variables to output

 file_type
    Type of file to output, currently only netcdf is implemented